Progress reports for all 32 NFL first-round picks

 No. 24: Oakland Raiders

 RB Josh Jacobs: Jacobs, who did not have a particularly heavy workload at Alabama, has started to take to the mentorship of veteran running back Doug Martin.
 Even if it has been at a slower pace than hoped for at this point.
 A minor injury has Jacobs on a slow, but steady, pace early in OTAs.
-"Well, it's good to have him out there, for one," said Raiders offensive coordinator Greg Olson.
+"Well, it's good to have him out there, for one," Raiders offensive coordinator Greg Olson said.
 "We had a glimpse of him and then he kind of tweaked his hamstring early.
 But it's good to see him out there and have him practice with the rest of that rookie class.
 Good to have him out there on the field." -- Paul Gutierrez

 No. 25: Baltimore Ravens

 WR Marquise Brown: Brown won't be able to practice until the start of training camp in late July after having foot surgery in January, which has been the plan since the Ravens made him the first wide receiver drafted this year.
-He's been spending his time in the training room where he has been rehabbing, and in the meeting room where he's learning the offensive system.
+He has been spending his time in the training room where he has been rehabbing, and in the meeting room where he's learning the offensive system.
 "We haven't seen much, but he has a great attitude," coach John Harbaugh said.
 "He's always in good spirits, just a good dude."
-Brown is expected to add that explosive element that has been lacking in the Ravens offense. -- Jamison Hensley
+Brown is expected to add that explosive element that has been lacking in the Ravens' offense. -- Jamison Hensley

 No. 26: Washington Redskins